Sound and Complete Neurosymbolic Reasoning with LLM-Grounded Interpretations

-Section \ref{sect:related} discusses related work, and Section \ref{sect:llmgrounded} defines \textbf{\textit{(i) a bilateral factuality evaluation function (contribution i)}}, which separately assesses whether an LLM can verify and whether it can refute a claim made by an atomic formula.
+Section \ref{sect:related} discusses related work, and Section \ref{sect:llmgrounded} defines \textbf{\textit{a bilateral factuality evaluation function (contribution i)}}, which separately assesses whether an LLM can verify and whether it can refute a claim made by an atomic formula.
 Unlike standard factuality evaluation, which yields a single truth value, bilateral evaluation surfaces the LLM's epistemic state: consistent knowledge, inconsistency (where the LLM both affirms and denies), or uncertainty (where the LLM can do neither).
 This is valuable as an evaluation method in and of itself, providing actionable information beyond that provided by current LLM judge approaches to factuality evaluation.
-Section \ref{sec:preservation} integrates the function directly into the formal semantics of a paraconsistent logic through \textbf{\textit{(ii) an LLM-grounded interpretation}} that preserves the soundness and completeness of analytic tableau systems for reasoning in the logic, enabling principled reasoning over LLM parametric knowledge despite its inherent inconsistency and incompleteness.
-Section \ref{sect:experiments} provides \textbf{\textit{(iii) empirical evidence for practical implementation of bilateral factuality evaluation (contribution iii)}}, presenting evaluation findings using benchmarks derived from short-form factuality benchmarks and discussing limitations.
+Section \ref{sec:preservation} shows how bilateral evaluation integrates naturally into the formal semantics of a paraconsistent logic through \textbf{\textit{an LLM-grounded interpretation (contribution ii)}} that preserves the soundness and completeness of analytic tableau systems for reasoning in the logic, enabling principled reasoning over LLM parametric knowledge despite its inherent inconsistency and incompleteness.
+Section \ref{sect:experiments} provides \textbf{\textit{empirical evidence for practical implementation of bilateral factuality evaluation (contribution iii)}}, presenting evaluation findings using benchmarks derived from short-form factuality benchmarks and discussing limitations.
 Section \ref{sect:tableau} describes \textbf{\textit{a demonstration of a scalable proof-of-concept implementation of a Belnap computer as a paraconsistent reasoner with LLM integration (contribution iv)}} as described in Section \ref{sect:llmgrounded} and \ref{sec:preservation}, and demonstrates our approach's feasibility and scalability.
 Section \ref{sect:limitations} discusses limitations of our approach, and Section \ref{sect:conclusion} concludes with a summary and discussion of future work.\footnote{We note that this article is an extended version of \cite{pmlr-v284-allen25a}; we express our deep appreciation to the two anonymous reviewers for valuable feedback which contributed to this version.}